groue/CombineExpectations/README.md

 :clock230: `recorder.finished` waits for the recorded publisher to complete.

-:x: When waiting for this expectation, an error is thrown if the publisher fails with an error.
+:x: When waiting for this expectation, the publisher error is thrown if the publisher fails.

 :arrow_right: Related expectations: [completion], [recording].